Arielbanua/AENE-test/README.md

 3. **Patient Record Management**: Patient records are stored using smart contracts, providing an immutable and secure method of data storage.
 Each interaction is logged in the blockchain, ensuring transparency.

 4. **Audit Trails**: Every action taken within the system is recorded on the blockchain, providing a complete audit trail for all transactions and modifications.

-Feel free to customize this template further based on your project's specifics!